js-camps/site-spa-js-starter/README.md

 ## Requirements

 - [Labs Engineering Standard requirements found here](https://labs.lambdaschool.com/topics/node-js/)
--

 ## Getting Started

-### Enviornment variables
+### Environment variables

 - `REACT_APP_CLIENT_ID` Okta client id
 - `REACT_APP_OKTA_ISSUER_URI` Okta api authorization server issuer uri (eg. `https://name-438r8hr.okta.com/oauth2/default`)
+- `REACT_APP_API_URI` The URL (localhost or live) for the Backend that you're building

 - Fork and clone the repo to install it as your own remote.
     - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to your to point to your Labs Team Front End Repository.
 - run: `npm install` to download all dependencies.
-- run: `npm dev` to start your local development server.
+- run: `npm start` to start your local development server.

 ## Deploying Your App

-- We recommend you deploy this project using [AWS amplify](https://aws.amazon.com/amplify/).
+- Your front end is to be deployed using [AWS amplify](https://aws.amazon.com/amplify/).
 You can find a step-by-step deployment guide [here](./DEPLOYMENT_GUIDE.md).
+- Your engineering manager will ensure that you have the credentials you need to get your app deployed.

 ## Components